incwo/Astral/README.md

 ⚠️ **This library is neither endorsed nor supported by Stripe.** ⚠️

 ℹ️ *This library is still in early stage of development and has only been tested on a WisePad3.
-Your feedback, through github issues, is very welcome.*
+Your feedback and contributions are very welcome.*

 Astral relies on [Stripe Terminal iOS SDK](https://github.com/stripe/stripe-terminal-ios) to provide an out-of-the-box solution for handling payments: